AssafTzurEl/tzurel.co.il/content/lectures/AutomatedTesting.md

 ### Target audience:

-This lecture is two lectures: One tailored for software developers and the other specifically designed for testers.
+This lecture can be delivered as two lectures: One tailored for software developers and the other specifically designed for testers.
 Both lectures are suitable for professionals ranging from junior to senior levels.